Latest Blog Posts

 The next evolution of business automation

 It isn’t every day that a new class of software is born.
-But after grappling with how best to articulate what the Checkbox platform does, and often being confused for other technology such as workflow or business process mapping software, we realised that we were in fact an unidentified class of technology.
+But after grappling with how best to articulate what Checkbox’s no-code automation platform does, and often being confused for other technology such as workflow or business process mapping software, we realised that we were in fact an unidentified class of technology.
 And so, the term ‘expert process automation’, or EPA, was born.

 What is expert process automation?